 The limestone climbing of the King Country is centered around Waitomo Caves, one hour south of Hamilton on state highway 3.
 Not far from Wharepapa South area.

-Browse More Classics in King Country and Northern Taranaki
+Browse More Rock Climbing Classics in King Country and Northern Taranaki

-Mountain Project's determination of some of the classic, most popular, highest rated routes for King Country and Northern Taranaki:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for King Country and Northern Taranaki:

 Featured Route For King Country and Northern Taranaki